 Still not satisfying your need for Instagrammable family pictures?
 Don’t despair.
-You can sometimes get matching Disney shirts from Wal-Mart or Target on the cheap.
+You can sometimes get matching Disney shirts from Wal-Mart or Target for cheap.
 You may also be able to find them from small business sellers on Etsy even though you’ll likely pay a little more.
-The chances are you have someone close to you who sells them at craft fairs.
+You might even know someone who sells them at craft fairs.
 Do you know someone with a Cricut or Silhouette cutting machine?
-Let them know what you’re looking for and they’ll probably be able to make them for you for much cheaper!
+Let them know what you’re looking for and they’ll probably be able to help you make them pretty inexpensively!

 - Cheap shirts + fabric paint – $, looks homemade